morphingcoffee/install-ruby-on-macos/README.md

 The [script](./install-ruby) itself is available in this repo for you to review if you want to see what it does and how it works.

-Note that the script will ask you to enter your macOS password at various points.
+Note that the script might ask you to enter your macOS password at various points.
 This is the same password that you use to log in to your Mac.
-The prompt comes from Homebrew, because it needs permissions to write to the `/usr/local` directory.
+The prompt comes from Homebrew, because it needs permissions to write to the `/usr/local` (or `/opt/homebrew` on M1 Macs) directory.

-If you
-have `rbenv` or `RVM` installed, the script will ask you to uninstall them first and run the script again.
-Look at the script output for uninstallation instructions.

 **Once the script is done, quit and relaunch Terminal.**